BakhtawarRehman/Facial-Emotion-Recognition/README.md

 This Repository is all about facial gesture recognition.

-**FER2013.ipynb** notebook contains work on the FER2013 dataset released by microsoft: (https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
+**FER2013.ipynb** notebook contains work on emotion recognition using facial images.
+The dataset used for this task is FER2013 dataset released by microsoft: (https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
+According to this dataset and many more there  are seven universal facial emotions (some modern studies might not agree) i.e: happy, sad, angry, afraid, surprise,disgust, and neutral.

 It is implemented with tensorlfow.

 ## TODO